 As I’ve been sharing my newly discovered passion for doodling and hand lettering on social media, I’ve gotten a lot of questions from other people who want to learn more as well.
-I spent some time digging into my new books and supplies this weekend and thought I’d share a few more of my thoughts about each for anyone who is interested in these art forms.
+I spent some time digging into my new books and supplies this weekend and thought I’d share a few more thoughts about each for anyone interested in these art forms.

 One of the best parts of this journey for me has been that whenever I pick up my supplies, the girls flock to my side to join me.
 They spend half their day creating anyway, so it’s not like they need me to model creativity for them, but there is something really sweet about sharing something so simple and developing our skills together.

 I also feel creative for the first time in my life.
 It’s so much fun to watch a doodle come together and to realize that even when I don’t like the way a new drawing starts, most of the time I just need to keep tweaking and adding things to get a final product that I love.

 I don’t mean to be such a fangirl, but this really is the book that started it all.
 I just happened to stumble across Stephanie Corfee’s blog a few months ago, and the girls and I immediately signed up for the A Year of Doodles course.
 When I saw her list of books, I knew I wanted to get this one, and I enjoyed the exercises and prompts so much.
 Stephanie also includes some basic lettering prompts, which made me feel like lettering might be something I could do (I’ve dismissed it far beyond my skill level many times in the past).